 Masks are required when visiting our ranger stations, restrooms, stores, or historic buildings.
 Please also wear a mask while recreating outside if social distancing cannot be maintained.
 To maintain social distancing and avoid over-crowding, the park may experience temporary day-use closures.

 Currently tent camping is not permitted in the cabin loop.

 Lake Havasu Weather

 Lake Havasu City weather is usually fairly predictable and visitors can expect to encounter sunny days with a slight breeze.
 Fall, winter, and spring are an ideal time to hike park trails to view wildlife, birds, and other Colorado River beauty.
 A Lake Havasu City winter will typically show you warm days and cool nights..perfect to enjoy a campfire in the campgrounds or within the cabin area!
 Winter rains are sporadic but gentle and welcome in preparation for the spring wildflower season.
 A variety of spring wildflowers can be seen within park boundaries and there are great blooms during years of above average winter and early spring precipitation.
 Weather in Lake Havasu is totally dependent on time of year.
 Please take a look at the table below to learn about typical Lake Havasu weather patterns.

-Summers have hot days and warm nights.
-Lake Havasu State Park offers a great opportunity to cool off by the lake.
+Hot days and warm nights are on par with an average summer in Lake Havasu City.
+Lake Havasu State Park offers a great opportunity to cool off by the lake and even has white sand beaches for easy water access.
 During monsoon season (June – September), clouds build throughout the day.
 Strong afternoon thunderstorms are sporadic with heavy winds and rain.

 |January||65° F||43° F||1.06"|

-Note: Weather data is provided as a general guide only.
+Note: Lake Havasu City, AZ Weather data is provided as a general guide only.
 Arizona State Parks assumes no responsibility for any loss resulting from the use of this information.